How Much Does It Cost to Build a House?

 Tuan Duong

 “How much is it to build a house?” is a question many Australians are asking these days, especially in today’s soaring housing market.
-Building your own house from scratch is an exciting prospect, as the cost of buying a pre-existing home becomes increasingly out of reach., but it comes with a lot of considerations and factors that influence the final price.
+Building your own house from scratch is an exciting prospect, as the cost of buying a pre-existing home becomes increasingly out of reach, but it comes with many considerations and factors that influence the final price.

-While established housing comes with a clear price tag, making it easy to budget for the purchase, taking into consideration the cost of building a house isn’t as straightforward; there are numerous factors that influence the price you end up paying.
+While established housing comes with a clear price tag, making it easy to budget for the purchase, considering the cost of building a house isn’t as straightforward; numerous factors influence the price you end up paying.

 So, here are a few things you should consider when establishing how much it might cost you to build your dream home.

-The first consideration when determining the cost of building a house pr a fixed price building contract is the price of the land on which it will be built on.
+The first consideration when determining the cost of building a house or a fixed-price building contract is the price of the land on which it will be built on.

-Several key factors influence the construction cost of a house, including:
+Home building costs encompass several key factors that influence the construction cost of a house, including:

 Size of the House